COVID19BIOSTAT/covid19_prediction/README.md

 Now we want to fit this training data into our model.
 We need to decide the following __arguments__.

-+ `knots` - length of segments of pieces for the infection rate.
++ `knots` - length of piecewise segments for the infection rate.
 E.g., with 81 training data, we decide a knot after 23 days, so `knots` will be `23,28`.
 + `input_path` - directory of the input `train_data.npy`.
 + `output_path` - directory to save output files.
 + `max_epochs` - number of epochs used in tensorflow optimizer (default: Adam), usually from 1000 to 3000 depending on numbers of knots and data size.